 Taking a Derivative:

-A derivative is basically a formula for finding the slope of a curve.
-When you take a function’s derivative, you are finding another function that provides the slope of the first function.
-Finding a derivative is simple for some functions, but it can get more complicated as we move on.
+The simplest way to understand a derivative is as a formula for finding the slope of a curve.
+Or, as a formula that tells you the rate of change of a certain function.
+When you take a function’s derivative, you are finding that function that provides the slope of the first function.
+Fortunately, calculating a derivative is simple for some functions, although it can get more complicated as we move on.

-The second term is 6x.
-Since the exponent is assumed to be 1, we can bring that down and multiply, which does not change the coefficient.
-Reducing the exponent by 1 makes it 0, so the derivative of 6x is just 6x0, or the number 6.
-For any linear term (a number times a variable to the first power) like 6x, the derivative will simply be that coefficient.
+The second term is \(6x\).
+Since the exponent of x is implied to be 1, we can bring that down and multiply, which does not change the coefficient.
+Reducing the exponent by 1 makes it 0, so the derivative of \(6x\) is just \(6x^0\), or the constant 6.
+Clearly, for any linear term (a coefficient times a variable with an exponent of 1) like 6x, 9x, or -2x, the derivative will simply be that coefficient.

-Remember, the original polynomial we were “differentiating” (taking the derivative of) was 4x^2+6x.
-Going term by term, the derivative was determined to be 8x + 6.
+Remember, the original polynomial we were differentiating (taking the derivative of) was \(4x^2+6x\).
+We can go term-by-term, so the final derivative is determined to be 8x + 6.
 That's it!

-Now let's take the derivative of a few more polynomials to make sure we understand the basics:
+Now let's take the derivative of a few more polynomials to make sure we understand the basics:$$ x^2+8x+13 $$

 That's all there is to taking the derivative of a polynomial!